sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0003_aliases_also_known_as.md

 ## Conclusion

 I hope you will find at least one alias to improve your productivity.
-Of course, you are welcome to chime in with your own suggestions <i class="fas fa-smile-wink"></i> !
+Of course, you are welcome to chime in with your own suggestions!